×

 How is Osgood-Schlatter Disease Diagnosed?

-The doctor will listen to the patient’s symptoms and collect a full medical history.
-A physical examination will be performed, including applying pressure to the point below the knee (this will be painful in a patient with Osgood-Schlatter).
-The doctor may also ask the patient to perform a series of physical tests such as walking, jumping, running, or squatting down in order to assess pain.
-An X-ray may be ordered to help confirm the diagnosis and ensure there is no other cause of the knee pain.
+When you come to see us at Raleigh Orthopaedic, your doctor will ask you about your symptoms and medical history.
+A physical examination will be performed, including the application of pressure to the point below the knee (this will be painful in a patient with Osgood-Schlatter).
+The doctor may also ask the patient to perform a series of physical tests such as walking, jumping, running, or squatting in order to assess pain.
+An X-ray may be ordered to help confirm the diagnosis and ensure that there is no other cause of the knee pain.

-In most cases of Osgood-Schlatter disease, the patient can be managed with nonsurgical treatments.
+In most cases of Osgood-Schlatter disease, the patient’s symptoms can be managed with nonsurgical treatments.
 Often, the pain will resolve without intervention after the completion of a growth spurt.
 Pain and swelling management are usually the only courses of treatment needed in the meantime.
+Conservative treatment options for Osgood-Schlatter disease include:

 • Icing the knee